MicrosoftDocs/microsoft-salescopilot-docs/articles/meeting-prep.md

 - The meeting preparation card does not appear for recurring meetings.
 - The card is only after the meeting is initially scheduled.
 If you make changes to the meeting after it's scheduled, no new card is generated.
-- Only past meetings are shown and insights are generated.
-Emails are not included currently.
+- Only past meetings have insights generated.
+Email insights are not included currently.
-- Meeting insights are linked only to an opportunity in CRM.
+- Meeting insights are linked only to one opportunity in CRM.

 ## Data storage and retention